vnmakarov/mir/HOW-TO-PORT-MIR.md

     * change MIR insn operands on some hard register if the corresponding target insn works only with this hard register.
 In this case you need generate move insn to copy the original operand into the hard register
+    * implements block data argument passing in a way to implement target call ABI for C aggregates

     Adding and deleting MIR insns should be done with MIR-generator functions `gen_add_insn_before`, `gen_add_insn_after`, and
     `gen_delete_insn`.